-We specialize in helping women find a diet and lifestyle that supports their individual needs, taking into consideration any existing health conditions and challenges.
+We specialize in helping people find a diet and lifestyle that supports their individual needs, taking into consideration any existing health conditions and challenges.
 Things we encounter often in the clinic include – digestive disorders, reproductive health issues, anxiety, depression, insomnia, hormone imbalance, addictions and disordered eating.
 We also help women in the various stages of family planning – fertility, conscious conception, pre-natal and post-natal support.
 To learn more about any of the above areas, or to discuss your unique situation and how Ayurveda can help, schedule a free 30-minute consultation.

 Our name, Turiya, is a Sanskrit word meaning “the fourth”.
 It refers to the fourth state of consciousness - the other three are waking consciousness, dreaming, and dreamless sleep.
 Turiya is the state beyond consciousness and dreaming, where we are most connected to our highest Self.